Islam comes to the classroom in Russia's Chechnya

 Kremlin officials do not express worry in public over the increasing role Islam has played and analysts say Kadyrov will remain loyal to Putin.

-But the very personal nature of their relationship is also its weakness, said Alexander Mukhin, head of the Moscow-based Center for Political information.
+But the very personal nature of their relationship is also its weakness, said Alexander Mukhin, head of the Moscow-based Centre for Political information.

 "Putin depends on Kadyrov and Kadyrov on Putin.
 The relationship between Chechnya and Moscow depends directly on that personal relationship and if either of them were, God forbid, not to be in power, then that relationship could change drastically," he said.